iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

 ### Steps to run this:
  - Replace "path_to" in samplesheet_example_files.csv with the path to the reference input files
  - Check the path to the input files with `pwd` and replace the `path_to` in samplesheet_example_files.csv with the path from the `pwd` command
- - Pull the required docker image by doing `docker pull docker.io/faricazjj/apatrap:latest`
+ - Go to `conf/modules.config` to configure the parameters required to run APAtrap workflow.
+Descriptions of the parameters are located in the file
  - Then, you are good to run the pilot benchmark nextflow pipeline with `APAtrap`
 ```
 nextflow main.nf --input samplesheet_example_files.csv